Check out this story from News 5 Cleveland about the impact of Neighbor Up Action Grants.

 Mrs. Ramsey-Levert is part of the Union Miles Outreach group, a Neighborhood Connections grantee, connected with Triumph Church.
 The group does arts and crafts and Tai Chi in their neighborhood.

 Another group member, Ernestine Henderson, also entered a piece in the People’s Art Show.
 She entered a hook rug depicting a lion at rest.
-She started working on the rug as part of the outreach group.
+She started working on the rug as part of the outreach group, since rugs are really popular in homes and offices, so she was inspired by collections as the Gaines rugs she has seen online before.

 “I never did anything like this,” she said.
 “As a child, at Karamu, I did wood sculpting.
 But this is all together different.”